 Though St. Augustine will not grow in cooler climates, including the Midwest and Northeast, it does do well on the West Coast and in the South.
 Researchers developed several different varieties to withstand dangers facing a particular area.
 North Carolina residents can find grasses that grow in the warmer climate while Florida residents can find grasses that withstand the threat of specific insects.
 The color of the grass ranges from a rich and lush tropical or emerald green to a bold and vibrant blue-green shade.

-Disadvantages of St. Augustine
+Disadvantages Of St. Augustine Sod

-St. Augustine sod comes in several different varieties each with their own color and consistency.
+St. Augustine sod comes in several different varieties, each with their own color and consistency.
 As a tropical grass, it can only grow in areas with a large amount of sunlight and high temperatures throughout the year.
-Best suited for Florida, California, Texas and other southern states, it doesn't fare well in the Midwest and in other cooler climates.
+Best suited for Florida, California, Texas and other Southern states, it doesn't fare well in the Midwest and other cooler climates.
 The grass will die when exposed to temperatures below 60 degrees Fahrenheit, making it a poor choice for many homes.
 Homeowners will also find that they need to water the grass right after installation and several times throughout the week, but prolonged and extensive watering will kill the grass.

 Though St. Augustine sod looks great thanks to its lush and tropical appearance, it isn't a good choice for high-traffic areas.
 The grass does best in areas with low to moderate amounts of traffic.
 Those who add the grass around a swimming pool or in a lawn where they frequently entertain and host guests will find that the grass cannot keep up with the use.

-Last updated on May 16, 2016
+Last updated on Nov 8, 2018